DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 * the content of your teacher training course meets the 50% requirement

+### 2. Degree requirements for trainees

+If you are starting your teacher training course in or after September 2024, you must have studied for your undergraduate (bachelor’s) degree at a [university recognised](https://www.enic-naric.net/page-recognised-heis) by the European Network of Information Centres (ENIC).

+If you are applying to train to teach physics, your bachelor’s degree must:

+* be in physics (not physics combined with another subject)

+* be made up of a minimum of 60% physics modules

+* meet the standard of a UK degree class 2.1 or above

+If you are applying to train to teach French, German or Spanish, your bachelor’s degree must meet the standard of a UK degree class 2.1 or above and be one of the following:

+* a French, German or Spanish degree

+* a degree combining French, German or Spanish

+* a degree in any subject, taught entirely in French, German or Spanish

+Your chosen teacher training provider will be able to tell you whether your degree meets the standard and subject criteria for the international relocation payment.

-### 2. Type of visa for trainees
+### 3. Type of visa for trainees

 You must come to England on one of the visas listed here.
+Most trainees will need a Student visa.
+Most salaried trainees will need a Skilled worker visa.

 For the following visas, you must have applied for your visa from outside the UK: